-SQL server is composed of: Database engine, and Relational engine, and Storage engine.
+SQL Server is composed of: Database engine, and Relational engine, and Storage engine.
 These are explained as following below.

 1. Database Engine –

-Databases is a collection of various data items on which the user can perform any kind of manipulations.
+Database is a collection of various data items on which the user can perform any kind of manipulations.

 - The database engine has a relational engine on which a user can perform queries and it also comes with a storage engine which manages the data files, indexes and procedures.

 - The database engine also creates and executes objects like triggers, views, procedures etc.

 Relations are the connections between the two different databases or within the same database.
 It is stored in the form of a row and column intersection named tables.